clementlefevre/clementlefevre.github.io/_posts/2017-05-18-drive-tesla.md

 There are two ways to do it :

 - try to set up a working environment yourself and enter a world of pain.
-- or launch the AWS Deep Learning AMI
+- or launch a AWS machine [Deep Learning AMI](https://aws.amazon.com/marketplace/pp/B01M0AXXQB)

-I choose the second option, and scrapped all the lyrics of Gainsbourg.
+I choose the second option.

+After having scrapped all the lyrics of Serge Gainsbourg, i connected to a p2.xlarge AWS instance with a Tesla K80.

+It works fine, just check the Python/Keras/Tensorflow trio versioning.

 Here is the result with a two layers network after 60 iterations :